MicrosoftDocs/learn/learn-pr/wwl-sci/mitigate-incidents-microsoft-365-defender/includes/3-manage-incidents.md

 **Multiple service sources**

-Filter to only see incidents that contain alerts from different sources (Microsoft Defender for Endpoint, Microsoft Cloud App Security, Microsoft Defender for Identity, Microsoft Defender for Office 365).
+Filter to only see incidents that contain alerts from different sources (Microsoft Defender for Endpoint, Microsoft Defender for Cloud Apps, Microsoft Defender for Identity, Microsoft Defender for Office 365).

 **OS platform**